 I planned a different blog today.
 I planned to write about the care and keeping of Cheeky’s hair.
 We’ve had issues, you see.
 Food in the hair issues.
 Marker in the hair issues.
 Paint in the hair issues.
-With the big day coming up (have I mentioned that Cheeky is a firefly in this ballet?), I realized we needed to do something about the purple and pink streaks in her platinum hair.
+With the big day coming up (have I mentioned that Cheeky is a firefly in a ballet?), I realized we needed to do something about the purple and pink streaks in her platinum hair.

 Since she was home from church with a fever Sunday, I took the opportunity to treat her rainbow head and today I was going to blog about changing rainbow to white.